Greece Moments Greece Moments

 Venetian Port of Nafpaktos

-Monastery of Ag.
-Augustine & Seraphim of Sarov
+Monastery of St. Augustine & Seraphim of Sarov

-It is located at an altitude of 900 m and was founded around 1991.
+It sits at an elevation of 900 meters and was founded around 1991.
 Today, several dozen monks from all over the world live here.
-It is dedicated to Seraphim of Sarov, one of the most important saints of modern times in the Russian Orthodox Church, and to Augustine of Hippo, one of the four Latin Church Fathers (5th century AD).
+It is dedicated to Seraphim of Sarov, one of the most significant saints of modern times in the Russian Orthodox Church, and Augustine of Hippo, one of the four Latin Church Fathers (5th century AD).

 Best car rental deals for Gulf of Corinth